acubeLab/k2tree/README.md

     -h        show this help message
     -v        verbose

-Multiply two compressed matrices stored in infile1 infile2
+Multiply two compressed matrices stored in infile1 and infile2
 ```
-When invoked with `-c`, after computing the product in k2 format, the program uncompresses the input matrices and the product and verify that the uncompressed product is identical to the product computed with the traditional algorithm applied to the uncompressed inputs.
-For large matrice this verification can be slow and space consuming.
+When invoked with `-c`, after computing the product in k2 format, the program uncompresses the input matrices and the product and verify that the uncompressed product is identical to the product computed with the traditional $O(n^3)$ time algorithm applied to the uncompressed inputs.
+For large matrices this verification can be slow and space consuming.
-For an explanation of the `-i` and `-j` option see section *Enriched Format* below.
+For an explanation of the `-i` and `-j` options see section *Enriched format* below.

 ### Example: